 But months into the pandemic, what we know is that even a world-wide pandemic won’t stop us from celebrating and sharing special moments with our loved ones.
-That is why a lot of couples have opted to host their wedding virtually or to continue to hold their wedding in-person with strict health and safety protocols in place.
+That is why many couples have opted to host their wedding virtually or continue to hold their wedding in-person with strict health and safety protocols in place.

 If you’re planning to hold an indoor wedding soon and feeling overwhelmed, we’d like you to know that we are here for you and that you’re not alone.
 With our amazing wedding/event planning team and with safety protocols considered, we’d like to share tips and ideas on how you can celebrate your special day during these times.

 Seating is an important thing to consider when you’re hosting a wedding or any event.
-As the WHO recommends social distancing, it’s vital that your guests keep at least 1 metre (3 feet) apart at all times.
+As the WHO recommends social distancing, your guests must keep at least 1 meter (3 feet) apart at all times.
 So, you would have to plan and modify the seating during the ceremony to maintain physical distancing.
-As you do this, ensure that you are working closely with the people you are seating together to advise them of the seating plan before hand.
-If you can seat together people that live in the same household, the better.
+As you do this, ensure that you are working closely with the people you are seating together to advise them of the seating plan beforehand; if you can seat together people that live in the same household, the better.

 ** Again, you should check with your local health office on the proper protocols to follow for social gatherings.
-Here in Toronto for example, the Public Health’s guidance requires guests to maintain a physical distance of at least 2 metres (6 feet) and limited indoor gatherings up to a maximum of 50 people. **
+Here in Toronto, for example, the Public Health’s guidance requires guests to maintain a physical distance of at least 2 meters (6 feet) and limited indoor gatherings up to a maximum of 50 people. **

-Another major thing is that you can also assign specific times for them to walk in to the venue so they won’t be bumping into each other, also this eliminates a “high traffic” area.
-Give a good 10 minute window for each “table group”.
-As crazy as it sounds, having a digital clock by the door is helpful so guests can use a universal time and they can wait in line/car as necessary.
+Another major thing is that you can also assign specific times for them to walk into the venue so they won’t be bumping into each other; also, this eliminates a “high traffic” area.
+Give a good 10-minute window for each “table group.”
+As crazy as it sounds, having a digital clock by the door helps guests use a universal time and can wait in line/car as necessary.

-An easy option would be to limit your wedding party with just your Maid of Honor (MoH) and Best Man (BM).
-Or, if you’re going to have a couple more bridesmaids and groomsmen you can just have your MoH and BM walk the aisle and have the other members of the wedding party stay in their seats.
-If you’re hiring a wedding coordinator, they will assist in queuing your wedding party as they walk down the aisle to maintain the recommended physical distance especially at an indoor wedding during a pandemic.
+An easy option would be to limit your wedding party to just your Maid of Honor (MoH) and Best Man (BM).
+Or, if you’re going to have a couple more bridesmaids and groomsmen, you can have your MoH and BM walk the aisle and have the other members of the wedding party stay in their seats.
+If you’re hiring a wedding coordinator, they will assist in queuing your wedding party as they walk down the aisle to maintain the recommended physical distance, especially at an indoor wedding during a pandemic.

 The goal for a safe indoor wedding ceremony during a pandemic is to prevent or help guests refrain from touching or having contact with the same items.
 For the wedding rings, what we suggest is that you and your partner will keep each ring in your pockets/ so that when you need it, you were the only ones who touched the rings.
-This will prevent different people from having contact with the rings (e.g. from your ring bearer/ best man to the event organizer, to the officiant), just less touching/exposure in general!
+This will prevent different people from contacting the rings (e.g., from your ring bearer/ best man to the event organizer, to the officiant), just less touching/exposure in general!

 You can place signs reminding guests to maintain physical distance and frequently sanitize their hands.
 Signs like this one will help a lot.